Glossary of Research Administration Terms for UC Berkeley

 Intra-university transaction (IUT) When a Department of Energy laboratory managed by the University of California awards research funds to a UC campus, the award mechanism is the intra-university transaction (IUT), governed by the policies of a master memorandum agreement.

 Invitation for Bid (IFB) A solicitation issued to prospective bidders.
 An IFB describes what is required and how the bidders will be evaluated.
 Award is based on the lowest bid.
 Negotiations are not conducted.

 IRB Institutional Review Board.
-At UCB, CPHS for is the IRB for human subjects research.
+At UC Berkeley, CPHS is the IRB for human subjects research.

 JIT Just in Time.
 NIH uses just-in-time procedures for certain programs and award mechanisms that call for limited information to be submitted with investigator-initiated applications and allow for a possible NIH request for additional information when the application is under consideration for funding.
 (NIH)

 Key Personnel The personnel considered to be of primary importance to the successful conduct of a research project.
 The term usually applies to the senior members of the project staff; however, different sponsors may have different definitions of the term.